AnnahGrace/DAR---Final-Project/README.md

 # Change of Plans

 I cannot go through everything that I have listed above unless I do a very general overveiw so I am instead going to focus on learning how to use the following in depth:
-  -t-tests
-  -ANOVA
+  - t-tests
+  - ANOVA
-  -Effect size (focus on Hedge's g calculation) -Forest plots
+  - Effect size (focus on Hedge's g calculation)
+  - Forest plots
-  -If I have time left over, I will jump into factor analysis (because this sounds really cool)
+  - If I have time left over, I will jump into factor analysis (because this sounds really cool)

 My new timeline is as follows:
-  -Thursday
-    -t-tests
-    -ANOVA
-  -Friday
+  - Thursday
+    - t-tests
+    - ANOVA
+  - Friday
-    -More ANOVA
+    - More ANOVA
-    -Effect size
+    - Effect size
-  -Saturday
+  - Saturday
-    -More effect size
+    - More effect size
-    -Forest plots
+    - Forest plots
-  -Sunday
+  - Sunday
-    -More forest plots
+    - More forest plots
-    -Prepare talk for in class
+    - Prepare talk for in class
-  -Monday
+  - Monday
-    -Factor analysis
+    - Factor analysis
-  -Tuesday
+  - Tuesday
-    -More factor analysis
+    - More factor analysis